-Entertaining four children of different ages and all of whom need your attention and without spending a fortune can sometimes be a challenge, so here’s our pick of favourite tried-and-tested family activities and happily, none of which break the bank!
+Entertaining four children of different ages and all of whom need your attention and without spending a fortune can sometimes be a challenge, so here’s our pick of favourite tried-and-tested free family activities and happily, none of which break the bank!

 Nature Walks – when the sun’s out (or even when it’s not!) a walk makes everyone feel better.
 Plus it doesn’t cost a thing!
 We are lucky to live not far from some great walks.
 We can take a trip and walk down by the river and feed the ducks or we head off to an amazing park that has lots of places to explore, deer to watch, fallen down trees to climb as well as the mandatory swing, slides and even a sandpit!

 Painting Pebbles – when on a nature walk you can pick a few stones or pebbles to take home.
 Wash them off, dry them, get the poster paints out and let the kids decorate them for the garden.
 (Alternatively, if you have any terracotta pots they could paint them too).

 Make chocolate nests – not just for Easter!
 We all have cereal in the cupboard and chocolate in the house.
 Melt some chocolate down, pour it over cereal and let the kids make little nests.
 Add some mini eggs too – why not?!
 My eldest daughter is allergic to cocoa, so instead we melt some marshmallow for her to make her nests and add jelly beans as eggs.
 Tip: Melt some butter in the pan before adding marshmallow so they don’t stick.

 Make a den – probably my kids’ favourite thing to do!
 They love making a den under the dining table or we rearrange the sofas so they’re back to back (with a gap inbetween) and drape some sheets over.
 They’ll spend hours playing in their den with their toys and imaginations.